 Flat roof insulation

-The use of closed-cell polyurethane foam in flat roof insulation is becoming more and more popular.
-Flat roof thermal insulation provides the highest efficiency, while also solving flat roof waterproofing.
+The use of closed-cell polyurethane foam during flat roof insulation is becoming more and more popular, as it solves the issue of flat roof waterproofing in addition to flat roof thermal insulation.
 More and more architects are designing with purfoam roof insulation in connection with new construction projects.
-However, foam roof insulation is most often used on old, sagging flat roofs.
-A huge advantage of technology is that it is not necessary to dismantle and transport the old insulation (this would often be more expensive than making the insulation we offer).
-Purhab is versatile, and almost it can be used perfectly on any construction industry surface.
-Whether it is a bitumen, concrete or wooden closing slab, the foam roof insulation can be used effectively.
-The closed-cell foam is gap-free, which means that the risk of waterlogging and thermal bridges that weaken the energy of the building are eliminated.
+Purhab flat roof waterproofing is most often used on old, sagging flat roofs.
+The technological advantage of this is that it is not necessary to dismantle and transport the old insulation (which would often be more expensive than making the insulation we offer).
+Purfoam is versatile and can be used perfectly on almost any construction industry surface, be it bitumen, concrete or wooden closing slab.
+The closed-cell foam is gap-free, so the risk of waterlogging is eliminated and the energy efficiency of the building is not reduced due to thermal bridges.
 The material used flexibly follows the movements of the roof, it does not crack, so it is not necessary to install expansion strips.

 If you would like to read more about closed-cell foam, click here!

-If the foam layer is exposed to the sun for a long time, it is important to provide UV protection.
+If the foam is exposed to the sun for a long time, it is important to provide UV protection.
 We seal the insulation against the harmful effects of the sun with a polyurea-based paint.
-This top layer effectively protects the foam insulation and extends its life.
-If the Customer provides the purfoam with another covering layer (concrete, cold pavement, gravel bed, soil/green roof, flagstone), the flat roof insulation will be perfectly protected against the harmful effects of the sun.
-In this case, no separate protective layer is needed.
+This cover layer effectively protects the foam insulation and extends its life.
+If the Customer provides the purfoam with another covering layer (concrete, pave it, put gravel on it, build a green roof, etc.), of course this polyurea protection is not absolutely necessary.

 Problems with traditional insulation materials

-Low-quality flat roof thermal insulation significantly increases heating and cooling costs.
+Low-quality flat roof insulation significantly increases heating and cooling costs.

-Roofs often get wet due to outdated, tarry flat roof waterproofing.
+The roof often gets wet due to outdated, tarry flat roof waterproofing.

-Condensation may appear on the ceiling of the upper level.
+Due to inadequate thermal insulation, condensation may form on the ceiling of the upper level.

-Most traditional insulation materials cannot follow the movement of the building, which can lead to small irregularities and cracks.
+Most traditional insulation materials do not exactly follow the movement of the building, which can lead to small unevenness and cracks.

-The complicated layering system associated with traditional materials does not provide water and heat insulation at the same time.
-Tar roof insulation only ensures water tightness.
-An overcomplicated layering system contains more error possibilities.
+The complicated layering of traditional materials does not provide water and heat insulation at the same time.
+Tar roof insulation only guarantees water tightness.
+An overcomplicated layer order may contain more error possibilities.
 If the bituminous roof insulation fails, the dismantling and removal of the layers involves significant costs.

 Closed-cell polyurethane foam is twice as efficient as conventional insulating materials (0.023 λ [W/mK]).

-Applying even a minimum thickness of 3 cm guarantees 100% waterproofing.
+Even a minimum application of 3 cm thickness guarantees complete waterproofing.

 Purfoam roof insulation can allow moisture to pass through to a certain extent, so the building remains breathable.

-The applied foam and the protective UV layer flexibly follow the movements of the building, so there are no dilatation problems.
+The applied PU foam and the protective UV layer flexibly follow the movements of the building, so dilatation problems do not arise.

 Rodents don't like foam roof insulation, and they can't find gaps where they can get in between the old insulation materials.